 Health & safety

-Medical care: There is a first aid kit kept on the property and for more serious incidents, Praslin Hospital in Baie St. Anne offers health care services 24 hours a day.
-There is an ambulance available, helicopter for emergency transfers to Victoria Hospital on Mahé (daylight flights only), and medical staff here speak French, English and Creole.
+- There is a first-aid kit kept on the property and the hotel has a doctor on call if needed.
+For more serious incidents, Praslin Hospital in Baie Ste Anne offers health care services 24 hours a day.
+There is an ambulance available, and a helicopter for emergency transfers to Victoria Hospital on Mahé (daylight flights only), where hospital staff speak French, English and Creole.

-Fire safety: Fire extinguishers are located outside villas and there are smoke alarms fitted.
+- Fire extinguishers are located outside the rooms and there are smoke alarms fitted.